tjoyner/ofvioletsandlicorice/chapter11.md

 <!-- Pages 94-95 -->
-This time it was Floriana who interrupted Eta Beta's story, who, approaching the first turns after Limone and preparing to head to the Calle di Tenda, asked Eta Beta: "Ok, but where was Francesca?"
+This time Eta Beta's story was interrupted by Floriana, who, approaching the first turns after Limone and preparing to head to the Calle di Tenda, asked Eta Beta, "Ok, but where was Francesca?"

 There was a moment of silence, then Eta Beta, almost moaning, said, "I never knew.
 But I'd like to get there by degrees, I'd like Giacomo to get there by degrees, to tell how he never knew where Francesca lived.
 Perhaps he had an idea, but he was never certain."

-Then he resumed the story, with the same tone, gentle and monotonous, of a few moments before.
+Then he continued his story with the same tone, gentle and monotonous, of a few moments before.
 <br/><br/><br/>

 "In the days ahead, after that request which Giacomo had misjudged, taking it for a game, a skirmish, he continued to receive e-mails where Francesca told him about a client who wanted a dining room with shades of blue, from curtains to towels, and she wrote that she went to buy some colorful shoes at Pulcinella, with high heels, and a low-cut blouse, violet, that her sons had judged 'slutty.'